Jaguar Mining (JAGGD) & Its Competitors Head to Head Contrast

-Jaguar Mining (OTCMKTS:JAGGD – Get Free Report) is one of 110 publicly-traded companies in the “Metal Mining” industry, but how does it contrast to its rivals?
-We will compare Jaguar Mining to similar companies based on the strength of its risk, analyst recommendations, dividends, earnings, valuation, profitability and institutional ownership.
+Jaguar Mining (OTCMKTS:JAGGD – Get Free Report) is one of 110 publicly-traded companies in the “Metal Mining” industry, but how does it contrast to its peers?
+We will compare Jaguar Mining to similar businesses based on the strength of its dividends, analyst recommendations, institutional ownership, valuation, risk, profitability and earnings.

-28.2% of shares of all “Metal Mining” companies are owned by institutional investors.
-13.0% of shares of all “Metal Mining” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+28.2% of shares of all “Metal Mining” companies are held by institutional investors.
+13.0% of shares of all “Metal Mining” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This is a summary of recent ratings for Jaguar Mining and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings for Jaguar Mining and its peers, as provided by MarketBeat.

 |Sell Ratings